kenba/via-httplib/README.md

 A library for embedding an HTTP or HTTPS server in C++ applications.

-The library's aim is to provide an asynchronous HTTP server that is fully compliant with [rfc2616](www.w3.org/Protocols/rfc2616/rfc2616.html) using standard C++ types wherever possible and a minimum of HTTP specific code in the application itself.
+The library's aim is to provide an asynchronous HTTP server that complies with [rfc2616](www.w3.org/Protocols/rfc2616/rfc2616.html) using standard C++ types wherever possible.

 Note: also supports HTTP and HTTPS clients.